pytorch/tutorials/beginner_source/ddp_series_multigpu.rst

 Authors: `Suraj Subramanian <https://github.com/suraj813>`__

-In the `previous tutorial <ddp_series_theory.html>`__, we got a high-level overview of how DDP works; now we see how to use DDP in code.
-In this tutorial, we start with a single-GPU training script and migrate that to running it on 4 GPUs on a single node.
-Along the way, we will talk through important concepts in distributed training while implementing them in our code.

 .. grid:: 2

    .. grid-item-card:: :octicon:`mortar-board;1em;` What you will learn
-      :shadow: none

       -  How to migrate a single-GPU training script to multi-GPU via DDP
       -  Setting up the distributed process group
       -  Replicating your model with the DDP constructor
       -  Distributing the input batch via DistributedSampler
       -  Saving and loading models in a distributed setup
+      +++
+      :octicon:`code-square;1em;sd-text-info` `View the code <https://github.com/pytorch/examples/blob/main/distributed/ddp-tutorial-series/multigpu.py>`__

-   .. grid-item-card:: :octicon:list-unordered;1em;` Prerequisites
+   .. grid-item-card:: :octicon:`list-unordered;1em;` Prerequisites
-      :shadow: none

       * High-level overview of `how DDP works  <ddp_series_theory.html>`__
       * A machine with multiple GPUs (this tutorial uses an AWS p3.8xlarge instance)
       * PyTorch `installed <https://pytorch.org/get-started/locally/>`__ with CUDA

-View the code used in this video: https://github.com/pytorch/examples/blob/main/distributed/ddp-tutorial-series/multigpu.py
+In the `previous tutorial <ddp_series_theory.html>`__, we got a high-level overview of how DDP works; now we see how to use DDP in code.
+In this tutorial, we start with a single-GPU training script and migrate that to running it on 4 GPUs on a single node.
+Along the way, we will talk through important concepts in distributed training while implementing them in our code.

 .. raw:: html